Tyson Walter: Dallas Cowboys

-Walter was selected by the Dallas Cowboys in the sixth round (179th overall) of the 2002 NFL Draft.
+Walter was selected by the Dallas Cowboys in the sixth round (179th overall) of the 2002 NFL draft.
 He was one of three Ohio State players selected by the Cowboys that year.

 As a rookie, he made the team even though he was sidelined for most of training camp with a high left ankle sprain.
 He was declared inactive during the first 4 contests and started 8 games at center after Andre Gurode was moved to right guard.

-The next year, Al Johnson was drafted to replace him in the starting lineup and improve the center position.
+The next year, Al Johnson was selected to replace him in the starting lineup and improve the center position.
 Even though Johnson was lost for the season with a knee injury, Matt Lehr was named the starter over Walter.

 In 2004, he regained the starter position, but suffered a sprained left knee in the second quarter of the season opener against the Minnesota Vikings, opening the door for Johnson to start the rest of the season at center.

 Walter remained a versatile backup and was used in four different positions along the offensive line.
 On September 3, 2005, he was waived to keep second-year player Ben Noll on the roster.